arianerubin/arianerubin/README.md

 Software Engineer
 -----------------

-Hi, I’m Ariane Rubin, a seasoned healthcare professional turned web developer.
-With dual master's degrees in Sports Medicine and Maternal and Children Nutrition from Universidade de Sao Paulo and a specialization in Pediatric Food Allergy from FARE North America, I have spent over a decade dedicated to enhancing patient care in pediatrics and sports medicine.
+Hi, I’m Ariane Rubin, a software engineer with a unique background in dietetics, holding dual master's degrees in Sports Medicine and Maternal and Children Nutrition from Universidade de Sao Paulo.
+Over the past decade, I've dedicated myself to enhancing patient care in pediatrics and sports medicine.

-Before transitioning into web development, I was deeply entrenched in the healthcare field as a Dietitian.
-My journey into web development began when I realized the profound impact technology could have on bridging gaps in patient care and streamlining healthcare processes.
-It was a pivotal moment that sparked my passion for combining healthcare expertise with cutting-edge technology.
+My journey into web development began when I recognized the transformative potential of technology to improve processes and outcomes across various industries.
+This sparked my passion for integrating my expertise in dietetics with cutting-edge software solutions.

-My strengths lie in my ability to analyze complex problems, collaborate effectively across interdisciplinary teams, and innovate through software solutions.
-During my training at Fullstack Academy, I honed these skills while developing robust web applications that improve efficiency and usability in healthcare settings.
+Throughout my career, I've honed strong analytical skills and a detail-oriented approach, essential for problem-solving and delivering efficient solutions in software development.
+Collaborating across interdisciplinary teams has equipped me with effective teamwork and communication skills that translate seamlessly into software projects.

-I am particularly proud of my work in creating intuitive user interfaces, optimizing data management systems, and integrating secure communication channels—all crucial elements in enhancing healthcare delivery and patient outcomes.
+At Fullstack Academy, I further refined my abilities in creating intuitive user interfaces, optimizing data management systems, and integrating secure communication channels—critical elements for advancing technology solutions.

-I am now eager to leverage my background in healthcare and newfound expertise in web development to contribute to innovative projects at the intersection of healthcare and technology.
-I am seeking opportunities where I can apply my skills to develop impactful software solutions that empower healthcare professionals and improve patient experiences.
+I am now eager to leverage my diverse background and technical expertise to contribute to innovative software projects.
+I bring a unique perspective and a commitment to delivering high-quality solutions that bridge the gap between healthcare and technology.

+I am actively seeking opportunities in software engineering where I can apply my skills to develop impactful software solutions, particularly in healthcare and related fields.

 * 🌍  I'm based in Fairfield, CT
 * ✉️  You can contact me at [arianeaoki@icloud.com](mailto:arianeaoki@icloud.com)